If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Another repellant to try is the Cadillac Select Premium Water Repellent & Stain Protector.
 This eco-friendly, silicone-free spray creates an invisible barrier for your footwear against the elements.
 Hold the bottle about 10 inches from your shoes and spray away.
 Pro tip: give them a good coating, let ‘em dry, then spray them again.
 Sometimes it takes a couple of coats to really seal in the surfaces.

-2. Spot Cleaning White Sneakers
+2. Spot Cleaning White Shoes

 In fact, you probably have this product in your home already, which is why it’s one of our favorite hacks for cleaning white sneakers.
 It’s great for making crayons on walls disappear, faucets become gleamingly bright after a quick swipe, and cemented bathtub grime swirls quickly down the drain.
 The Mr. Clean Magic Eraser Original Cleaning Pads freshen up white kicks in a flash.
 Dampen an edge of the eraser, and gently rub the offending off in seconds.
+If you’re looking at how to clean white canvas shoes or how to clean white leather shoes, this is an excellent way to spot clean.

 Another product that does a great job of keeping white sneakers white are non-oily makeup remover wipes.
 Okay, you’re maybe thinking “What?
 Is this person crazy?”
 Nope.
 In fact, this is my favorite shoe cleaning hack, and it’s especially useful for cleaning white sneakers.